 Brushing and Grooming

 Combing and grooming your dog is the next essential step in caring for its fur.
 Brushing helps keep the coat in good condition and removes knots or matting of the skin.
 If you notice that your dog is eating hair, this may indicate a type of allergy or problem with the shampoo or cleanser you used on its skin.
+To help comb through curly and matted coats, a natural silicone free detangler will reduce time spent brushing and restore moisture.

 Dogs with shorter hair coats typically require less brushing than long-haired ones since they are more apt to get tangles and debris trapped in them.
 So if you have a very short-haired dog, you may not need to do much grooming.